cures-hub/cures-condec-eclipse/README.md

 ## User Interface and Usage Description

 ### Configuration
-Before you can start using the plugin, you need to configure the git repository and Jira project associated to your Eclipse project.
+Before you can start using the plug-in, you need to configure the git repository and Jira project associated to your Eclipse project.
 Select `Project` -> `Properties` -> `ConDec` and add your configuration there.

 ![Project Settings](https://github.com/cures-hub/cures-condec-eclipse/raw/master/doc/configuration.png)
 *Project Settings*